zyqm123/FINB/README.md

 The core implementation is organized as follows:

-FINB_main.py

-Entry point for training and evaluation.
+* FINB_main.py：Entry point for training and evaluation.
 Loads datasets, initializes pretrained models, and performs meta-training.

-FINB.py

-Implements the FINB algorithm.
+* FINB.py：Implements the FINB algorithm.
 Includes intermediate domain construction and cross-domain knowledge transfer.

 ## Usage